inmanta/examples/vendors/Nokia/README.md

 # Nokia Module

-The provided examples in the `*.cf` files can be applied on a router using [containerlab](https://containerlab.srlinux.dev/) using the provided [topology file](containerlab/topology.yml).
-It is needless to say that you need to have `Cisco XR`, `Nokia SROS` and `Juniper MX` container images present on the host machine running `containerlab` and having them tagged similar to the topology file.
+The provided examples in the `*.cf` files can be applied on a router using [containerlab](https://containerlab.srlinux.dev/) using the provided [topology file](containerlab/topology.yml).You need to obtain `Cisco XR`, `Nokia SROS` or `Juniper MX` container images from their respective vendors.
+The images must be present on the host machine running `containerlab` and having them tagged similar to the topology file.

 Inmanta [Service Orchestrator](https://inmanta.com/service-orchestrator/) is another containerized piece that can supply a GUI, providing many useful information such as deployment process, agents status and so much more.
 This container is not a necessity to try out these examples but it is nice to have.
 We can provide access to it if you contact us.